 Mike Busch, a 39-year engineer with AEP Ohio, died Sunday, Sept.
-5. He suffered a heart attack while hiking with his wife in Utah as they celebrated their 40th wedding anniversary.
+5. He suffered a heart attack while hiking with his wife in Nevada as they celebrated their 40th wedding anniversary.
 He was 61.

 “It’s just a tragedy.
 He was such a kind-hearted person,” said senior engineering technologist Joe Straka, who worked with Busch for over 25 years.
 “He always had a smile.
 Always jovial.
 He was a straight shooter, a person you could look up to and admire.”